-Depending on the type of injury you’ve experienced, the treatment may range from stabilizing your tooth to performing a root canal.
+Depending on the type of injury you’ve experienced in San Antonio, the treatment may range from stabilizing your tooth to performing a root canal.
 Here are some of the most common traumatic injuries that we see:

 Pressure on a cracked tooth can cause irritation to the nerve inside of it, especially when microscopic movement occurs between the two fractured pieces.
 Once the pressure is relieved, the crack closes and causes sharp pain to the underlying pulp (nerve) tissues.
 Gradually, bacteria can seep in through the crack, causing discomfort even if you aren’t using the tooth.
 An abscess may also develop.